zgoda/flask-rollup/docs/index.rst

     path to ``rollup`` executable, if not provided it will be assumed it's available in system search path as ``rollup``

 ``ROLLUP_CONFIG_JS``
-    path to ``rollup.config.js`` file with Rollup configuration, it has to be provided for running web application and may be omitted for CLI operations, it will be assumed this file is present in current working directory
+    path to ``rollup.config.js`` file with Rollup configuration, it has to be provided for running web application and may be omitted for CLI operations, it will be assumed this file is present in current working directory; this must be set when in ``production`` mode

 Rollup bundling configuration
 -----------------------------